S$^2$MAT: Simultaneous and Self-Reinforced Mapping and Tracking in Dynamic Urban Scenariosorcing Framework for Simultaneous Mapping and Tracking in Unbounded Urban Environments: Evaluation

-Multi-object tracking (MOT) aims to detect objects of interest and associate detections over time based on object properties.
-We utilize MOTA~\cite{bernadin2008Evaluating}, IDF1~\cite{ristani2016performance}, and HOTA~\cite{luiten2021hota} as metrics.
-Each metric has a specific focus: MOTA emphasizes detection, IDF1 emphasizes association, and HOTA combines detection and association errors in a balanced manner~\cite{luiten2021hota}.
-For a detailed description of these metrics, please refer to \prettyref{apd:mot_metrics}.
+Multi-object tracking (MOT) aims to detect dynamic objects and establish associations between detections over time based on object features.
+To assess the MOT performance among different methods, we use three commonly employed metrics: MOTA \cite{bernadin2008Evaluating}, IDF1 \cite{ristani2016performance}, and HOTA \cite{luiten2021hota}.
+Each metric focuses on different aspects of MOT evaluation.
+MOTA emphasizes the accuracy of object detection, IDF1 emphasizes the effectiveness of association, and HOTA combines both detection and association errors in a balanced manner \cite{luiten2021hota}.
+For a comprehensive discussion of these metrics, please refer to \prettyref{apd:mot_metrics}.

-We evaluate the MOT performance of our proposed method on the JRDB dataset~\cite{martin2021jrdb}, a large-scale perception dataset designed for social robots.
+We evaluate the MOT performance on the JRDB dataset \cite{martin2021jrdb}, which is a comprehensive perception dataset specifically designed for social robots.
 The dataset includes 64 minutes of sensor data, including RGB images and 3D point clouds captured in various campus scenarios, both indoors and outdoors.
-The dataset focuses on human social environments and has over 1.8 million 3D human bounding boxes annotated.
-The dataset contains 54 sequences, of which 27 are used for training and the remainder for testing.
+With a focus on human social environments, this dataset provides over 1.8 million annotated 3D human bounding boxes.
+It consists of a total of 54 sequences, with 27 sequences for training and the remaining sequences for testing.